MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The advanced client settings that can [remove headers and footers from other labeling solutions](client-admin-guide-customizations.md#remove-headers-and-footers-from-other-labeling-solutions) now supports custom layouts.

 **Additional changes:**

-- The Azure Information Protection client by default, now protects PDF files by using the ISO standard for PDF encryption.
-Previously, you had to enable this support with an advanced client setting.

-    If you want the client to revert to protecting PDF files by using a .ppdf file name extension, use the same [advanced client setting](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), but specify **False**.

 - When the scanner's schedule is set to **Always**, there is now a delay of 30 seconds between scans.